nalsi/Info813/Report_1.md

     ## F-statistic: 51.25 on 3 and 27 DF,  p-value: 2.816e-11

-The results indicate that the overall model is valid at 95% of confidence interval.
-And in terms of the predictors, like the correlation analysis shows, emergency room visit is the strongest predictor.
+The results indicate that the overall model is valid at 95% of confidence interval, because p-value is smaller than 0.05, and F-value is larger than the critical F-value (3, 27).
+And in terms of the predictors, like the correlation analysis shows, emergency room visits is the strongest predictor.
 Patient days is another valid predictor at 99.999% of confidence interval.
-However, the null hypothesis that there is no linear correlation between radiology visit and clinical visit cannot be rejected at 95% of confidence interval, despite of the results of correlation analysis.
+However, the null hypothesis that there is no linear correlation between radiology visits and clinical visits cannot be rejected at 95% of confidence interval, despite of the results of correlation analysis.

 To validate the results of this model, a new model was proposed using the same variables, but radiology visits was transformed by log2.
 Below